 Tutorial: Get started with Razor Pages in ASP.NET Core

-This tutorial teaches the basics of building an ASP.NET Core Razor Pages web app.
+This is the first tutorial of a series.
+The series teaches the basics of building an ASP.NET Core Razor Pages web app.

 - Create a Razor Pages web app.